 FRAMAC_SHARE must be set to the Frama-C share directory while FRAMAC_LIBDIR must be set to the Frama-C lib directory.
-PLUGIN_NAME is the capitalized name of your plug-in while PLUGIN_CMO is the list of the files .cmo generated from your OCaml sources.
-Note that, by default, during compilation of your plug-in all warnings are disabled; it is recommended to define environment variable DEVELOPMENT=yes to enable the standard set of compilation warnings.
+PLUGIN_NAME is the capitalized name of your plug-in while PLUGIN_CMD is the list of the files .cmo generated from your OCaml sources.